AndrewDHulse/Rogue-Forge/README.md

 # Rogue Forge

-A web application for managing character sheets for tabletop role-playing games (RPGs).
+A web application for managing character sheets for tabletop role-playing games (TTRPGs).

 ## Table of Contents